 The CAISO will maintain a library of system-wide Load Distribution Factors for use in distributing Demand scheduled at the Default LAPs.
 The system Load Distribution Factors are derived from the State Estimator and are stored in the Load Distribution Factor library, and are updated periodically.
 For IFM the Load Distribution Factor library uses a similar-day methodology for smoothing the most recent Load Distribution Factors.
 The similar-day methodology uses data separately for each type of day.
 More recent days are weighted more heavily in the smoothing calculations.
-The market application then uses the set of Load Distribution Factors from the library that best represents the Load distribution conditions expected for use in the CAISO
+The market application then uses the set of Load Distribution Factors from the library that best represents the Load distribution conditions expected for use in the CAISO Markets Processes.

-Markets Processes.
 For the RTM, the State Estimator solution is used as a source for determining Load Distribution Factors.
-The Load Distribution Factor are also maintained for use for Demand scheduled at Custom LAPs.
 These custom Load Distribution Factors are not generated from the State Estimator and are fixed quantities representing the characteristics of the Custom LAP.